Transport Equation Approach to Calculations of Hadamard Green functions and non-coincident DeWitt coefficients: A Brief Review of Green functions, Bi-tensors and Covariant Expansions

 The covariant derivatives of $\sigma$ may be written as

 where $s$ is an affine parameter and $u^{a}$ is tangent to the geodesic.
-For time-like geodesics, $s$ may be taken as the proper time along the geodesic while $u^{a}$ is the 4-velocity of the particle and
+For time-like geodesics, $s$ may be taken as the proper time along the geodesic while $u^{a}$ is the 4-velocity tangent to the geodesic and